Last updated: December 27, 2023

 Within the last 12 months, we have collected, used, disclosed, shared, and sold the following types of personal information, from or about consumers, organized by category:

-Please note that we may also collect audio, electronic, visual, and similar information, such as recordings if you communicate with us via telephone or through another calling platform.
+Please note that we may also collect audio, electronic, visual, and similar information if you communicate with us via telephone or through another calling platform.
 We do not sell or share this information in the ordinary course of our business but may use this information for our internal recordkeeping purposes, to respond to a subpoena, to respond to a government or law enforcement request, or in the context of a legal proceeding on an as-needed basis.

 Sources of Personal Information We Collect